csaid/csaid.github.io/_posts/2020-12-26-two-things-that-confused-me-about-cross-entropy.md

 Every once in a while, I try to better understand cross-entropy by skimming over some Medium posts and StackExchange answers.
 I always come away only half-understanding it.

 A major cause of confusion is that different sources use different notations and conventions.
-Here are two that have tripped me up.
+Here are some that tripped me up.

 ### p and q vs y and p